Bundesstraße 8: History

 The Via Publica (later known as the Poststraße or Handelsstraße) was first mentioned in 839 in a diploma of Louis the Pious.
 In the Middle Ages it joined the commercial cities of Cologne, Frankfurt, Nuremberg and Regensburg.
 The Steinerne Brücke bridge in Regensburg (1135–46), the Innbrücke bridge in Passau (1143), the Lahnbrücke bridge in Limburg (completed 1341) and the main bridges in Würzburg (1133), Frankfurt (before 1222) and Kitzingen (before 1300) are among the oldest stone bridges in central Europe and testify to the historical importance of this road.

 In 1615, the general postmaster Lamoral von Taxis was tasked by emperor Matthias with setting up a postal route between Brussels and Prague, via Frankfurt and Nuremberg.
-To achieve this the Via Publica was expanded to a Poststraße.
+To achieve this the Via Publica was expanded to Poststraße.
 The present day Bundesstraße 8 is largely identical to the Via Publica.
 The medieval trade route largely used dry level roads rather than the valleys, which were swampy and impassible after rain.
 Part of the Via Publcia was referred to as the Mauspfad.